Using site metrics to measure user experience

 Sign-ups, subscriptions, & conversions

 If you're a marketer, chances are you're tracking what percent of your visitors ultimately convert.
-Video can be a helpful asset in answering their questions, and measuring various types of conversion (whether it's signing up for your email list or buying your project) can give you a pretty good idea of how effective your marketing materials are as a whole.
+Video can be a helpful asset in answering their questions, and measuring various types of conversion (whether it's signing up for your email list or buying your product) can give you a pretty good idea of how effective your marketing materials are as a whole.

 "If you're creating a video to improve conversions i.e. increase the number of people pressing the "add to cart" button on your website (or similar), then more or less the only metric you should care about is conversion rate at a page level.
 This is predicated by ensuring you have a decent attribution model, but once your analytics is in good order, this is the metric."